majormkisii/nexus_v4/packages/sdk-java/src/README.md

-# packages/sdk-java/src

-Java SDK source code.
+# Java SDK Source Code

+This folder contains the main source code for the Java SDK.
+Includes classes for API clients, AI workflow orchestration, authentication, and utility functions.
+Supports Gradle and Maven builds and provides a type-safe interface for JVM applications.